Following what happens in the European Parliament

 Séance en direct

-The link below will bring you directly to 'Séance en Direct'.
-This invaluable link will allow you to follow the debates live, as well as accessing the Debates on the Agenda, Tabled Texts and Votes.
+The link below will bring you directly to 'Séance en Direct'. allowing you to follow the debates live, as well as accessing the Debates on the Agenda, Tabled Texts and Votes.
 In the Debates on the Agenda section, you will see List of Speakers (exact times and names provided) - this page is refreshed at least once a minute during the Session and will therefore be of tremendous assistance in tracking the MEPs and their comments - it should help you to manage your time as you will know when to watch the live debate on your TV screen/computer screen to get a quote/hear a speech.

 Verbatim Reports of Proceedings (the full text of plenary debates in the original languages) and the Minutes of the Plenary Session, containing resolutions adopted in plenary, are normally available in most of the official languages of the EU and can be accessed on the Europarl website (www.europarl.europa.eu), outside the press rooms or from DG Information's documentation service in Brussels and Strasbourg.

 European Parliament Committees

 The Legislative Observatory is a database providing a range of information on the Parliament's activities.
 The successive stages of each piece of EU legislation in which the EP is involved can be followed via the Legislative Procedure section of the Observatory.
 You can search by topic, by 'rapporteur', or by reference number.
 During Plenary Sessions, print-outs of the Legislative Observatory fact-sheets relating to all reports on the Agenda are available to journalists in the Press Room.